hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/7-Networking/6- Configure a NetworkManager connection using nmcli.md

-### Configure a NetworkManager connection profile named "myprofile1" for the enp0s3 device with the following static settings:
+## Create a new connection profile named "myprofile1" for the enp0s3 device with the following static settings:

 - Static IPv4 Address: 192.168.1.2/24